Get new blog posts sent directly to your email inbox!

 Discharge

 Pregnancy was the main cause of discharge from the Army Nurse Corps, or as the women called it, PWOP (Pregnant WithOut Permission).
 To discourage pregnancy, the Army had a cumbersome process to gain approval for marriage.
-To prevent pregnancy, the Army discouraged drinking, encouraged the women to socialize in groups, and took care with the location of nurses’ quarters.
+In further precautions, the Army discouraged drinking, encouraged the women to socialize in groups, and took care with the location of nurses’ quarters.
 The second main reason for discharge was “neuropsychiatric,” also called combat fatigue (now called post-traumatic stress disorder).

 US Army Nurse Corps recruiting poster, 1945